What is gaslighting in simple terms?

 Are you a victim of gaslighting?

-Are you a victim of gaslighting?
-The following 10 signs will help you discern whether you are being gaslighted or not.
+These 10 signs will help you discern whether you are being gaslighted or not:

 Consequently, you live in an almost constant state of confusion.